Beginner, Canning, Kitchen Basics

 What is the difference between water bath canning and pressure canning?

 Water bath canning is ideal for foods that contain a high amount of acid.
 The presence of acid further prevents the formation of bacteria and food spoilage.
-High acid foods only need to be heated to 212 degrees to kill bacteria.
+High acid foods only need to be heated to 212 degrees F to kill bacteria.

 Foods you can safely can using the water bath canning method